Research Diary #1: Starting third year of my PhD journey into trauma education

-My Research Diary Prompts use terms that may be distressing to readers.
+My Research Diary will use terms that may be distressing to readers.
 These terms are based on publicly available research literature in trauma and are used widely in various research databases.
 Please take your time in digesting, self-loving and pausing when you need a mini retreat.

 Dear Beezee Bees,

-Here I am building on the Seasonal Hive Curriculums in nature-based writing prompts and gentle self-paced research prompts.
-This little hive is slowly connecting all its elements and evolving as I settle into the season and ground myself in this type of writing practice.
-A research diary is more than a record of what my work that I read or observed in the field it’s a living space where curiosity meets reflexivity in my written words.
-Each entry becomes a small act of noticing, wondering, what sparked my interest, what challenged my assumptions, what ideas warmed my hive long after I closed the book or stepped away from the work.
+This research diary will become a living space and tracking of my experiences as a graduate researcher in the final year.
+Each entry will become a small act of noticing, wondering, what sparked my interest, what challenged my assumptions, what ideas warmed my hive long after I closed the book or stepped away from the work.
 Here I am returning to the page regularly, I practice my attention, deepen my thinking with reflective questions, and create a traceable map of my intellectual and creative process.
-This week’s prompts are designed to help us stay in motion, to keep writing even when the path feels foggy, and to discover what’s quietly taking shape beneath the surface.

-Reading and writing are two halves of the same creative practice one fills, the other releases.
+I have learned over time that reading and writing are two halves of the same creative practice one fills, the other releases.
 My PhD life is all about absorbing readings, reflecting on what I am reading and then transforming it into written text, in my case a thesis and academic textbooks (if you are curious my work can be found here Tutorial Ideas for Educators on the Run).

 When we read, we absorb ideas, stories, words, structures, questions, and possibilities that quietly shape how we think on the page.
 Stories teach us how experiences are expressed; arguments teach us how ideas hold together; even a single striking sentence can change the way we understand that experience.
 Over time, this back‑and‑forth becomes a kind of learning, lifelong learning as reading expands our inner library, and writing transforms that influence into something distinctly our own.